Deck building topics for durable deck construction:

 Cedar is by far the most common natural untreated decking material, usually 1.25" thick.
 It can be left raw and will last a long time, but staining it will give it longer life and keep it from going grey while exposed to weather and UV rays.

 Another option here is recycled plastic composite decking boards; they are not wood but rather plastic made to look like wood (we say that loosely because you would definitely be able to tell them apart in a police lineup).
+One advantage is they are often profiled to make a non-slip surface - a consideration if you're in a damper zone and your deck is prone to slime or if you have some tree coverage.

 Composite deck products are only offered as decking material, there is nothing we've found that can be used for building sub-structures.
 When price comparing you will find its quite a bit more expensive even than cedar, but its lifespan is likely longer than yours.